Channels of the Hawaiian Islands: Kalohi Channel

 The Kalohi Channel is the stretch of water separating Lānaʻi and Molokaʻi.
 Depth of water in this channel is about 260 ft and width is 9.3 mi.
 This is one of the less treacherous channels between islands in the archipelago, although strong winds and choppy sea conditions are frequent.
 Kaiolohia Beach on the Lānaʻi coast is also known as "Shipwreck Beach" because of a wreck on the reef there.
 Kalohi means "the slowness."

 Pailolo Channel

 The Pailolo Channel separates the islands of Molokaʻi and Maui.
-Some 8.4 mi at its narrowest, it is one of the windiest and roughest in the Hawaiian Islands.
+Some 8.4 mi at its narrowest.

 ʻAuʻau Channel

 The ʻAuʻau Channel is one of the most protected areas of ocean in the Hawaiian Islands, lying between Lānaʻi and Maui.
 The channel is also protected by Molokaʻi to the north, and Kahoʻolawe to the south.
 The depth of the channel reaches 108 ft, and its width is 8.8 mi. ʻAuʻau channel is a whale-watching center in the Hawaiian Islands.
 Humpback whales migrate approximately 3500 miles from Alaskan waters each autumn and spend the northern hemisphere winter months in the protected waters of the channel.

 ʻAuʻau translates to "to take a bath," referring to its calm bath-like conditions.